Outrage pours over video showing dog chained to top of cage on I-95

 The owner also said the dog likes to ride outside of the cage.
 He said the dog was harnessed and chained so it wouldn't fall.

-The Flagler Humane Society weighed-in on the video.
-They said the owner broke the law because he didn't tether the dog two times, according to the law.
+Amy Wade-Carotenuto, the executive director at the Flagler Humane Society weighed-in on the video.
+She said the owner broke the law because he didn't tether the dog two times.

 "Sec.
 5-64. - Transporting in open vehicles.